 Using Other Natural Cleaners

 There are quite a few other options for natural cleaners.
-You might be surprised to learn that things like ketchup, rice, coffee grounds, and other kitchen ingredients can actually do a fantastic job at cleaning the house.
+You might be surprised to learn that things like ketchup, rice, coffee grounds, and other kitchen ingredients can do a fantastic job cleaning the house.

 You can also always buy commercially available natural cleaners, but be aware of what you need to look for in a green cleaning product before you buy it.
 Learn how to read labels on the products; many of these commercial products use natural ingredients that you may have in your home, but not all green cleaners are created equal.